mikke89/RmlUiDoc/pages/faq.md

 ### Can I change decorators from script?

-Not directly, however you can change the element's class which will affect which decorators are applied to it.
+It is possible to set decorators by inline style.
+However, for performance reasons, it is recommended to instead change the element's class to affect which decorators are applied to it.

 ### How do I set up custom cursors?